-Below are a variety of testimonials collected from current Whistler Waldorf Parents, Teachers and/or Staff and reflections from Waldorf students with their personal thoughts on what our school has to offer students, parents and the Whistler community as a whole.
+Below are a variety of testimonials collected from current and alumni parents, teachers and/or staff and reflections from Waldorf students with their personal thoughts on what our school has to offer students, parents and the Whistler community as a whole.

 Nothing like a personal point of view from those who have experienced it.